msavin/SteveJobs/README.md

 Jobs.add("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");
 ```

-The job will be added to the queue to run as soon as possible.
-You can delay it by passing in a special object:
+The job will be added to the queue to run ASAP.
+However, you can delay it by passing in a special object at the end:

 ```javascript
 Jobs.add("sendReminderEmail", "john@smith.com", "The future is here!", {